Nicole Fortuin: Early life and education

 Fortuin is from Belhar, Cape Town.
 She attended the Settlers High School.
 At 16 in 2008, she became a top 4 finalist in e.tv's Shield Teens No Sweat Dance Challenge.
 She graduated with a Bachelor of Arts in Theatre and Performance from the University of Cape Town in 2014.

 Career

 After graduating from UCT, Fortuin was cast as Maryke van Niekerk in the Afrikaans-language SABC 3 series Roer Jou Voete.
 The following year, she made her feature film debut in the American teen film A Cinderella Story: If the Shoe Fits as Georgie, a makeup artist and Fairy Godmother-figure to Sofia Carson's character.
 In 2017, Fortuin appeared in the films Van der Merwe, a comedy and Vaselinetjie, a drama, as well as the second season of Swartwater as Cindy.

-She starred in Jenna Bass' critically acclaimed 2019 film Flatland.
-That same year, she began starring as Lee-Ann in the kykNET series Alles Malan.
+Fortuin starred opposite Izel Bezuidenhout in the film Flatland directed by Jenna Bass, which screened at the 2019 Toronto International Film Festival and Berlinale.
+That same year, Fortuin began starring as Lee-Ann in the kykNET series Alles Malan.
 Fortuin appeared in season 2 of Blood & Water on Netflix as well as the action film Indemnity and the Showmax film Late Bloomer.
 She has an upcoming role in Kelsey Egan's The Fix.